 8. The Holy Ghost – Quiet Calming Sounds

 I didn’t make any formal lesson plans for this activity.
-Instead, I just asked the children to make some sounds for me.
+Instead, I just asked the older children to make some sounds for me.

 You can start first by playing a noisy sound clip.
 Ask the children if they can hear you whisper.
 Keep lowering and lower the volume until they can hear you.
 We can’t hear the Spirit if we’re always distracted by everything around us.

 Now, call up helpers and ask them, one by one, if they could make a certain quiet or calm sound.

 Examples of quiet sounds could include: Baby sleeping, gentle stream, vacuum, rain, fireplace, heartbeat, the ocean, etc.